GoogleCloudPlatform/gke-enterprise-mt/examples/cluster/README.md

 # GKE Enterprise Multi-Tenancy Cluster Example.

 This example creates two private GKE clusters in a shared VPC following the enterprise multi-tenant best practices as appropriate.
+The clusters are imaginatively named `x` and `y`.

 The VPC host project is created in the given network adminstrator folder, and the cluster service projects are created in the given cluster adminstrator folder.

+A string prefix to use with project names is also required.
+See [variables.tf](variables.tf) for details, as well as optional parameters such as the region.
+Some of these parameters are specific to the clusters and have `x` and `y` suffixes.

 G Suite features, such as authenticator security groups, are not enabled.